 For example, if we’re purchasing video services, do we only get the video?
 How does it work?
 Can we also get the audio for a podcast?
 Your page should explain in detail what your prospect will receive from working with you.

 When was the last time you hired a company that had no reviews or a bad reputation?

 Probably never.
 Your customers will hardly ever work with a service company that has no reputation – no reviews, social presence, or industry respect whatsoever.

 As the image shows, Aaron writes guest posts for major publications that his target audience reads daily.
-This helped him build a great reputation and his services page has since become a powerful lead generation machine.
-In a recent post for Copy Hackers, Aaron shared that “Guest blogging was the primary sales funnel that grew [his] freelance writing business from nothing to six figures in a year and a half.”
+Showing this off helped him build a great reputation, and his service page has since become a powerful lead-generation machine.
+In a post for Copy Hackers, Aaron shared that “Guest blogging was the primary sales funnel that grew [his] freelance writing business from nothing to six figures in a year and a half.”

 How to build your reputation:

 - Consider speaking at industry conferences and guest posting on authoritative sites to establish yourself as a leader in your space.